-As a final note about our parameter choices, we note that because we know about a key measurable aspect (which, in our case, is locking of the oscillators) of the underlying model, we are able to adjust our parameter choices to account for that phenomenon.
-Broadly, we expect our method to be useful for problems in which the dynamics include a similarly recognizable and quantifiable feature.
-There are a wide variety of ways in which one can define and identify these features in what one can term loosely as the task of ``coherent-structure identification''.
+Because we know about a key measurable aspect (which, in our case, is locking of the oscillators) of the underlying model, we are able to adjust our parameter choices to account for that phenomenon.
+We expect our approach to be useful for problems in which the dynamics includes a similarly recognizable and quantifiable feature.
+There are a wide variety of ways in which one can define and identify such features in what one can term loosely as the task of ``coherent-structure identification''.
 See \cite{haller2015,allshouse2015,holmes_book} for discussions of coherent structures in fluids and in other dynamical systems.
-However, without such features, our DMD approach is likely to produce arbitrary results that are difficult to analyze and verify, and we would not suggest using our method in such situations.
+Without such features, our DMD approach is likely to produce arbitrary results that are difficult to analyze and verify, and we would not suggest using our method in such situations.

 It is also worth considering other RGMs and multiple instances of an RGM for the same parameter values.
-We also did calculations with stochastic block models \cite{newman-book2018} and obtained results that are similar to those that we report in the paper.
-If one considers multiple instances of an RGM, one can then average over the ${\bf C}^{\text{o}}$ matrices to obtain a consensus matrix and proceed to do community detection on the consensus matrix.
+We performed calculations using stochastic block models \cite{newman-book2018} and obtained results that are similar to those that we report in the present paper.
+If one considers multiple instances of an RGM, one can then average over the ${\bf C}^{\text{o}}$ matrices to obtain a consensus matrix and proceed to do community detection using the consensus matrix.
 This is an interesting question that is worth exploring in future work.